Choi Yan-chi: Career

 Choi began teaching at Hong Kong Polytechnic Swire School of Design, the University of Hong Kong and the Chinese University of Hong Kong in 1979.
 She had her first participation in performance in 1980, at an experimental theatre performance by The Hong Kong Art Centre called "Journey to China"(中國旅程).

 Afterwards, she participated in stage design for Parting at River Yi (易水送別), Othello (嫉) and Fu (負), before retreating from full-time teaching in 1986.
 She participated in an RTHK 13-week television art magazine program called 流光聚影 in 1988.
 Then, she resided in New York and Toronto in the 1990s, and returned to Hong Kong in 1997.

 In 1998, she received fundings from Hong Kong Arts Development Council to start 1a space, a non-profit-making art space.
 She also resumed full-time teaching in the same year, in the Institute of Vocational Education.
-Afterwards, she moved on to the Hong Kong Baptist University.
+Afterwards, she moved to Hong Kong Baptist University.

 In 2011, Choi was granted an award by the Hong Kong Secretary of Home Affairs’ Commendation Scheme.